seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 These boys know little they are sons to the king;
 Nor Cymbeline dreams that they are alive.
 This Polydore, The heir of Cymbeline, who
-His father call’d Guiderius, and younger
+His father call'd Guiderius, and younger
 Cadwal, once Arviragus, in as like a figure,
 Strikes life into my speech and shows much more
 His own conceiving.
-O Cymbeline! heav’n
+O Cymbeline! heav'n
 and my conscience knows Thou didst unjustly
 Banish me: whereon, I stole these babes;
 Thinking to bar thee of succession, as
-Thou reft’st me of my lands.
+Thou reft'st me of my lands.
 Euriphile,
 Thou wast their nurse; they took thee for their mother,
 And every day do honour to her grave:
-Myself, Belarius, that am Morgan call’d,
+Myself, Belarius, that am Morgan call'd,
 They take for natural father.
 The game is up.

 *Exit*